Kent and Medway Care Record privacy notice

 In the course of providing specialist support for a child, young person and their family, the following personal information may be used for the KMCR:

 In the course of working with you, we may collect information from, or share it, with health and social care organisations which have signed up to the KMCR or process data for the KMCR.
 Please see the ‘who we share your personal information with’ section for a list of health and social care organisations.
+This means we may be aware of additional information that you have shared with other professionals involved in your care, for example, criminal offence data, details about individuals also involved in your care, such as relatives.
+Additional information will only be used inline with the KMCR remit and we will follow data protection obligations to ensure your information is safeguarded.
 E-forms may also be used.
 These provide a read-write function, meaning information can be entered directly onto the platform (KMCR), creating a single source of the truth within the shared care record.
 We may also use your information for testing purposes (including live testing) to validate accuracy and completeness of records for the KMCR.
 Information used for this purpose will be minimised to only what is relevant, proportionate to testing purposes and will be deleted immediately after testing has been completed.

 How we use your personal information